Azure SQL Data Warehouse with DirectQuery

 Finding Parameter Values

-Your fully qualified server name and database name can be found in the Azure Preview Portal.
-Please note that SQL Data Warehouse only have a presence in the Azure Preview portal at this time.
+Your fully qualified server name and database name can be found in the Azure portal.
+Note that SQL Data Warehouse only have a presence in the Azure portal at this time.